rh-mobb/aro-workshop-content/aro-content/300-app/deploy.md

     %prod.quarkus.openshift.expose=true
     %prod.quarkus.openshift.deployment-kind=Deployment
     %prod.quarkus.container-image.group=microsweeper-ex
+    %prod.quarkus.kubernetes-config.secrets.enabled=true
+    %prod.quarkus.kubernetes-config.secrets=microsweeper-secret
     EOF
     ```

 1. Now that we've provided the proper configuration, we will build our application.
 We'll do this using [source-to-image](https://github.com/openshift/source-to-image){:target="_blank"}, a tool built-in to OpenShift.
 To start the build and deploy, run the following command:

+    !!! info "Quarkus will build the .jar locally and then work with the OpenShift build system to inject it into a Red Hat UBI image, save that to the inbuild OpenShift registry, and then run the resultant image in OpenShift."

     ```bash
     quarkus build --no-tests